 To learn more, visit the Applied English Center's webpage for the program.

 Tuition & Fees for Two-Year J.D.
 Students

-For the fall and spring semester of the 2020-21 academic year, tuition is $959 per credit hour for newly enrolled international students.
-Tuition and fee information for the 2021-22 academic year will be available soon.
+For the fall and spring semesters of the 2023-2024 academic year, tuition is $991 per credit hour for newly enrolled international students.

 International Scholar Scholarships